tmychow/tmychow.github.io/_posts/2021-05-27-output-interest-and-prices.md

 tags: economics effortposts
 ---

-**NB**: The accompanying tweet is here.
+**NB**: The accompanying twitter video summary is [available here](https://twitter.com/tmychow/status/1398017859834482689).
 This has been a long time in the making, and at around 14,000 words, it's turned out way longer than I expected it would be.
 Apologies in advance for the wordiness, but it was hard to do justice to the breadth of macroeconomics in fewer words than what I've written.
 The inline text is commentary about this historical evolution of macroeconomics or amusing snark and savagery between economists at the time: lots of really sassy quotes especially in sections 5, 6 and 7.

 -----